richo/snowplow-wiki/technical-documentation/Self-hosting-snowplow-js.md

 ![dist-enabled] [dist-enabled]

-Write down your CloudFront distribution's **Domain Name** (highlighted above) - e.g. `http://d1fc8wv8zag5ca.cloudfront.net`.
+Write down your CloudFront distribution's **Domain Name** - e.g. `http://d1fc8wv8zag5ca.cloudfront.net`.
 You will need this later when you integrate SnowPlow into your website.

 ### 5. Testing your JavaScript file on CloudFront